How to Bake the Perfect Cheesecake

 Cheesecakes have stood the test of time.
 And well they should—they are wonderfully decadent desserts.
 In this article, we’ll tell you how to make delicious cheesecakes that are picture perfect.

 A cheesecake is a custard, not a cake.
 As a custard, the cheesecake should be thick, rich and creamy.
 As with any custard, a cheesecake relies on the proteins in the eggs to give it structure.
-The proteins coagulate as the temperature approaches 160 degrees.
-If it over bakes, the custard becomes dry.
+The proteins begin to coagulate at 150 degrees.
+If it over-bakes, the custard becomes dry.

 A long, slow bake allows for a more uniform internal temperature.
 Never bake over 350 degrees.
 We prefer a dark pan to uniformly absorb heat, not a reflective pan.

 Don’t over bake your cheesecake.
 Most cheesecakes are over baked and they tend to be dry, not creamy.
 An over baked cheesecake tends to crack.
+The target temperature is 150 degrees.
 The cheesecake is baked when it is still jiggly but not soupy.
 The top of the cheesecake will jiggle as a whole and the center two inches will look softer.
 If the top is doing anything but just starting to blush a golden color, you have probably over baked the cheesecake.
 Do not stick a knife or a toothpick in the center.
 It is not a reliable test and it may precipitate a crack.
+Sticking a thermometer probe into the cheesecake is reliable but it may start a crack.

-Beat the cream cheese until it is soft and smooth.
-It’s easier to make a smooth mixture of the cream cheeses if you start with softened cream cheese.
+Slowly beat the cream cheese until it is soft and smooth.
+It’s easier to make a smooth mixture of the cream cheese if you start with softened cream cheese.
 Take the cream cheese from the refrigerator at least an hour before mixing.
 Beat the cheese with the paddle attachment, not the whip.

 Mix the ingredients into the cream cheese; don’t whip the ingredients.
 If too much air is incorporated into the filling, the cheesecake will puff when baked and sink as it cools.
 With too much air incorporated into the filling, cracks are likely to develop.